Ca-dimers, solvent layering, and dominant electrochemically active species in Ca(BH$_4$)$_2$ in THF: Author Contributions

 \section{Author Contributions}

 ASM performed the calculations, analyzed the data and wrote the original draft with support from DP.
 ASM and FR developed and tested the clustering algorithm.
 SS contributed to force field development.
-DP supervised and managed the project.
+DP supervised and managed the project and developed and wrote the continuum model framework.
 All authors contributed to editing the manuscript.